IDC Logo

 Common Workarounds

-• If the repository share is located on a Windows server, try creating a Windows repository on that server instead of a CIFS (SMB) repository.
+• If the SMB share is located on a Windows machine, try creating a Windows repository using that machine instead of a CIFS (SMB) repository.

 • Reboot both the SMB client machine (repository gateway) and the SMB server (NAS).